Send Us a Message

 No cohabitation in a partnered relationship (living together but not married)

 If you meet those requirements, we can begin the interview process.
-We will need you to supply a letter of good standing from their institution and other credentials required to qualify.
+We will need you to supply a letter of good standing from your institution and other credentials required to qualify.
 Life Plan clients may access the food pantry as often as needed.
 Once you become a client, you could receive help with rent, utilities, water and other financial assistance, and will have full access to our food pantry, clothing through our consignment shop partnerships, access to household items, discounted car repair, and more.
 We try and assist with anything that would “bust your budget” while you are trying to finish your education.

 Approximately 31% of teenage girls become pregnant at least once before reaching the age of 20.
 Less than 40% of teen mothers that begin families before the age of 18 ever earn a high school diploma, and only 1.5% earn a college degree by the age of 30.
 SPARC Hope partners with the TAPP, TeenAge Parenting Program, to begin our BRIDGE Program.
 We want to connect with teenage single mothers in the hopes of encouraging them to move onto higher education.